ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Config file [Link](https://www.mediafire.com/file/lo7iu6lflxh00hl/Gear_VR_Controller.dll.config_lightgun.by.gamepad.zip/file) (if supported by the game or emulator)

-Install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), update the app to v2.1.12, extract the config to "C:\Program Files\Gear VR Controller" (default).
+Install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), update the app to v2.2.0, unzip the config to "C:\Program Files\Gear VR Controller" (default).

 Assign "Pointer reset" to Touchpad South, "Gamepad A" to Trigger, also other keys to suit the game.
 Adjust the motion pointer speed to around 8~12 in app for the game.